kallehauge/aho-carosick-benchmark/README.md

 ## Results

-If you're curious, then these were the results I got by running these on my Macbook Pro M2 Pro while having several demanding programs running meanwhile the tests ran (like my IntelliJ IDE.
+If you're curious, then these were the results I got by running the test on my Macbook Pro M2 Pro while having several demanding programs running meanwhile the tests ran (like my IntelliJ IDE.
 If you know, you know).

 Both [text libraries](src/TextLibrary.php) were parsed using the same [keyword library](src/KeywordLibrary.php).